SquareGPS/navixy-api/docs/backend-api/resources/commons/dealer.md

     * `no_register_commands` - boolean.
 If `true` then do not send commands to devices on activation.
 * `demo_ends` - string.
 A date when demo for this dealer ends.
 Is null when dealer is not on Trial tariff.
 * `premium_gis` - boolean.
 If `true` dealer has Premium GIS package.
-* `features` - array of string.
+* `features` - string array.
 Set of the allowed features for a dealer (all list see below in "Dealer features").

 #### Dealer features